The Langtang Valley Trek is a supreme experience of natural beauty and cultural enrichment for every trekker around the world.

 - Explore Langtang National Park with diverse landscapes.

-- Encounter mani walls, chortens, prayer wheels, and stupas reflecting Buddhist culture.
+- Walk past several mani walls, chortens, prayer wheels, and Buddhist stupas along the trail.

 Langtang Valley Trek Route Overview